d8aware/vscode-mermaid-extension/README.md

 ### 3. Single Preview Mode (NEW)
 - **Unified Preview Experience:** Enable single preview mode to work with Mermaid diagrams like Markdown preview - one preview panel that updates as you switch between files.
-- **Automatic Switching:** Preview automatically updates when you switch between `.mmd` file tabs, making it easy to review multiple diagrams without cluttering your workspace.
+- **Automatic Switching:** Preview automatically updates when you switch between `.mmd` or `.mermaid` file tabs, making it easy to review multiple diagrams without cluttering your workspace.
 - **Flexible Configuration:** Toggle between single preview mode (unified) and multi-panel mode (side-by-side) via extension settings to match your workflow.

 [Learn more about preview modes](docs/preview-modes.md)